Chocobozzz/PeerTube/FAQ.md

 ## How video views are calculated?

 Your web browser sends a view to the server after 30 seconds of playback.
-Then, the IP cannot send another view in the next hour.
+If a video is less than 30 seconds in length, a view is sent after 75% of the video.
+After giving a view, that IP address cannot add another view in the next hour.
 Views are buffered, so don't panic if the view counter stays the same after you watched a video.